elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

 > PolicyKit definitions can be divided into three kinds:
 >
 > *   **Actions** are defined in XML *.policy* files located in **/usr/share/polkit-1/actions**.
 Each action has a set of default permissions attached to it (e.g. you need to identify as an administrator to use the GParted action).
 The defaults can be overruled but editing the actions files is NOT the correct way.
 The files installed under **/usr/share/polkit-1/actions** are not meant to be modified.
 Instead, you should modify the authorities under **/etc/polkit-1/localauthority/50-local.d**.
 > *   **Authorities** are defined in INI-like **.pkla** files.
 They are found in two places: 3rd party packages can use **/var/lib/polkit-1** (though few if any do) and **/etc/polkit-1** is for local configuration.
 The **.pkla** files designate a subset of users, refer to one (or more) of the actions specified in the actions files and determine with what restrictions these actions can be taken by that/those user(s).
-As an example, an authority file could overrule the default requirement for all users to authenticate as an admin when using GParted, determining that some specific user doesn&#8217;t need to.
-Or isn&#8217;t allowed to use GParted at all.
+As an example, an authority file could overrule the default requirement for all users to authenticate as an admin when using GParted, determining that some specific user doesn't need to.
+Or isn't allowed to use GParted at all.
 > *   **Admin identities** are set in **/etc/polkit-1/localauthority.conf.d**.
 One of the basic points of using PolicyKit is determining whether or not a user needs to authenticate (possibly as an administrative user) or not in order to get permission to carry out the action.
 PolicyKit therefore has a specific configuration for deciding if the user trying to carry out an action is or is not an administrative user.
-Common definitions are &#8216;only root user&#8217; or &#8216;all members of wheel&#8217; (the Arch default).
+Common definitions are 'only root user' or 'all members of wheel' (the Arch default).

 ### PolKit Actions